BjornL1/heritage-housing2/README.md

 * In some sections code is inspired by sections form the code institute course, in these cases a comment is added close to the code section.

+* In the Feature Engineering notebook, the Shapiro-Wilk normality test was performed, providing insight on how to apply the correct syntax, e.g., `stats.shapiro`, for a variable by using the [SciPy manual](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.shapiro.html) v.14.0 in the section for 'scipy.stats'.

 ## Acknowledgements (optional)

 * Thanks to my mentor Mo Shami for his support and advice.